 Qobuz versus local CD rips

 To further assess the sound quality, I played a whole range of albums that I also have the CD of, using the best quality that Qobuz offers: 44/16 FLAC.
-Qobuz are not boasting: as I already heard in the Spotify comparison, their service really does indeed sound much, much better than on demand mp3 streaming services like Spotify or regular streaming radio.
+Qobuz is not boasting: as I already heard in the Spotify comparison, their service really does indeed sound much, much better than on-demand mp3 streaming services like Spotify or regular streaming radio.

 Even though Qobuz streams in lossless FLAC format, when compared to Local files, be they FLAC or WAV, I still cannot say that the quality is the same.
 No doubt, compared to Spotify, transients are faster and sharper, and there is definitely more of a lyrical quality to the performance, but the music still does not feel entirely free.
 I find the sound still somewhat dynamically restrained and veiled, not hugely distracting, but akin to listening with speaker grilles on (as opposed to removing them).